69 Weeks, 483 years until the Messiah Comes

 He will confirm a covenant with many – in fact, Satan without realizing it, established the New Covenant when he crucified Christ.

-In the middle of the week he will put an end to sacrifice and offering – the Messiah began His mission, in 30 AD, after 62 weeks, then in the middle of the next week, ie 7 year period, He was crucified, and put an end to the daily offerings, and the sacrifice.
+In the middle of the week he will put an end to sacrifice and offering – the Messiah began His mission, in 30 AD, after the 7 and 62 weeks described in verse 25.
+Then in the middle of the next week, ie the 7 year period, He was crucified, and put an end to the daily offerings, and the sacrifice.
 The word used here is not “hattamid” as in Daniel 8,11, and 12.
 Rather, the word used in Daniel 9:27, is “zebah uminhah” and refers to the normal grain offering, which ceased for the saints, when the New Covenant was established.

-until the end that is decreed is poured out on him – that is the end described in Daniel 7:26, and prefigured in Daniel 6:26, “God has numbered your kingdom and finished it.”
+until the end that is decreed is poured out on him – that is the end of Satan’s work through the Beast described in Daniel 7:26, “they shall take away his dominion.”
+This end of the Beast was prefigured in the King of Babylon in Daniel 5:26, “God has numbered your kingdom and finished it.”